 4. Click the Connect button.

-If the file is shared using Remote Data Access and the maximum number of users are already logged in, this error will occur if another user tries to log in.
+If the file is shared using Remote Data Access and the maximum number of users is already logged in, this error will occur if another user tries to log in.
 Today, many people use remote data access through their browsers, so it’s important to know about these types of errors so you can fix them early on.

-1. To see how many users can simultaneously log in
+1. To see how many users can log in simultaneously

-• Open the Sage 50 software and go to help, about sage 50
+• Open the Sage 50 software and go to Help, About Sage 50

 • Click Support Info